- 1What Is the Pathophysiology of Erythema Nodosum?

 Erythema nodosum evolves over the period in its clinical presentation as follows:

-Prodromal Phase: The prodromal phase lasts from three to six days with fever, pain in joints and abdominal.
-It is associated with nasopharyngeal infection with slight changes in the general health condition.
+Prodromal Phase: The prodromal phase lasts three to six days and is characterized by fever, joint pain, and abdominal pain.
+It is associated with nasopharyngeal infection and slight changes in general health conditions.

 Stade Phase: The stade phase settles in one or two days and presents with fever, and arthralgia of the prodromal phase continues or increases.
-Few small, symmetrical, spontaneously painful nodules appear on the extremities of the legs, knees, thighs, and forearms.
-These nodules are 10 to 40 mm width; mobile; warm, and firm on palpation resembling a knot.
-The pain exacerbates when standing erect.
+A few small, symmetrical, spontaneously painful nodules appear on the extremities of the legs, knees, thighs, and forearms.
+These nodules are ten to 40 mm in width, mobile, warm, and firm on palpation, resembling a knot.
+The pain is exacerbated when standing erect.
 It is accompanied by ankle swelling and hilar adenopathy (characteristic of sarcoidosis).

-Regressive Phase: Each nodule develops as a blue and yellowish hue in ten days that rupture and completely fade without sequelae.
+Regressive Phase: Each nodule develops as a blue and yellowish hue in ten days that ruptures and completely fades without sequelae.
 Erythema nodosum does not cause ulceration, permanent scarring, or necrosis.
-Other most common symptoms of erythema nodosum are joint and muscle pain, morning stiffness and joint swelling, fever, swollen lymph nodes in the chest.
+Other most common symptoms of erythema nodosum are joint and muscle pain, morning stiffness and joint swelling, fever, and swollen lymph nodes in the chest.

 Primary diagnosis of erythema nodosum involves: